Robust Model Predictive Control for Linear Systems with State and Input Dependent Uncertainties: Abstract

 \section{Abstract}

 This paper presents a computationally efficient robust model predictive control law for discrete linear time invariant systems subject to additive disturbances that may depend on the state and/or input norms.
-Despite the dependency being non-convex, we are able to capture it exactly for input dependency and approximately for state dependency in at most a second order cone programming problem.
+Despite the dependency being non-convex, we are able to handle it as a second-order cone program.
+Both open-loop and semi-feedback planning strategies are presented.
 The formulation has linear complexity in the planning horizon length.
 The approach is thus amenable to efficient real-time implementation with a guarantee on recursive feasibility and global optimality.
 Robust position control of a satellite is considered as an illustrative example.